dortegas/Pewlett-Hackard-Analysis/README.md

 ## Summary

 1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+    - There are 90,398 potential retiring employees by title

-2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+3. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?